Phurga/obsidian_vault/concepts/biotope.md

 ---
 A **biotope** is a set of stable environmental conditions.
 # Related definitions
-A biotope hosts a community of organisms, living sustainably: its [[biocenosis]].
+A biotope hosts a community of organisms, living sustainably: its [[ecological composition]].

 An **ecological niche** is the theoretical biotope specific to a species or group of species, it is the **habitat** of a species.